aws-samples/awsome-distributed-training/4.validation_and_observability/4.prometheus-grafana/README.md

 | [`2.NVIDIA-DCGM-Exporter`](https://github.com/NVIDIA/dcgm-exporter) | cluster-nodes  | Nvidia DCGM Metrics about Nvidia Enabled GPUs |

 ### Prerequisites

-> [!IMPORTANT]
-> To enable these exporter services, uncomment lines 154-165 from the [lifecycle_script.py](https://github.com/aws-samples/awsome-distributed-training/blob/c52a69393f4ecdaba7de8af802174d075eca3a3b/1.architectures/5.sagemaker-hyperpod/LifecycleScripts/base-config/lifecycle_script.py#L154) file used when deploying your cluster.
-Uncommenting these lines will install and configure the necessary exporter services to export cluster metrics to the Amazon Managed Prometheus workspace.
+To enable these exporter services, modify the [config.py](https://github.com/aws-samples/awsome-distributed-training/blob/main/1.architectures/5.sagemaker-hyperpod/LifecycleScripts/base-config/config.py) file to configure `enable_observability = True`.
 Save this file, and [upload it to the s3 bucket path](https://catalog.workshops.aws/sagemaker-hyperpod/en-US/01-cluster/03-s3) referenced in your [`cluster-config.json`](https://catalog.workshops.aws/sagemaker-hyperpod/en-US/01-cluster/04-create-cluster#create-cluster) file.
+By modifying `config.py` and uploading to S3, this will ensure that any new nodes added or replaced in the HyperPod cluster will also be created with the metric exporter scripts running

+If you have already created your HyperPod cluster, you can follow [these instructions](https://catalog.workshops.aws/sagemaker-hyperpod/en-US/06-observability/09-update) to update your existing HyperPod cluster with Observabiltiy.

 > [!IMPORTANT]
 >Before proceeding, you will need to add the following AWS Managed IAM Policies to your AmazonSagemakerClusterExecutionRole: